 Below is a list of areas that I generally cover during an IT Due Diligence process, which can also be known as an IT Assessment, IT Strategic Review or just an IT Review.
 Personally, I see an IT Assessment as validating an IT Strategic Plan whereas an IT Review is more focussed on the overall IT service & department.

 For each sub section, there are a number of standard questions that I use as a starting point in the conversation.
 Based on the answers, how they are answered and the areas that I need to focus on, I follow up with further questions as necessary.
-I also use the scope and focus of the IT Due Diligence process, in order to guide me to which areas I need to drill down on and which areas I can safely cover with only a cursory look.
-If you would like the full IT Due Diligence template document (it is in Word format) then please contact me and I would be delighted to send it to you, free with no obligation whatsoever.
+I also use the scope and focus of the IT Due Diligence process, in order to guide me towards which areas I need to drill down into and which areas I can safely cover with only a cursory look.
+If you would like the full IT Due Diligence template document (it is in Word format) then please contact me and I would be delighted to send it to you.
+Below are the key headings of the template.